Stephan James – A Biography

 (February 5, 2019 – Toronto, ON) When I sat down to write a biography about early silent film actress May Irwin more than a decade ago, I started with “For a stage performer, it is a long way from anywhere to Broadway even today, but it must have seemed an impossible distance in rural Canada five years before confederation.”

 It’s also a very long way from Degrassi Street in Toronto’s east end, to Beale Street, the setting for the 2018 award-winning feature If Beale Street Could Talk.
-But in roughly that same period of time, Stephan James has gone from a kid growing up in Scarborough who landed a recurring role as Julian on the series Degrassi: The Next Generation to co-starring in two hit projects in the same year, Beale Street (pictured above), which has been nominated for three Academy Awards, as well as starring opposite Julia Roberts in Amazon Prime’s limited series Homecoming.
+But in roughly that same period of time, Stephan James has gone from a kid growing up in Scarborough who landed a recurring role as Julian on the series Degrassi: The Next Generation to co-starring in two hit projects in the same year, Beale Street (pictured above), which was nominated for three Academy Awards, as well as starring opposite Julia Roberts in Amazon Prime’s limited series Homecoming.

 His career path has been straight to the top.
 He first came to international attention when he starred as Olympic hero Jesse Owens in Race, for which he received an NAACP Image Award nomination and won a Canadian Screen Award (pictured).
 It was the first of a number of films where he has portrayed real people, important people.